jujumiago/living-civilization-framework/EDUCATION.md

     ↓
 Demonstrate Capability
     ↓
-Receive Recognition
-    ↓
 Share Knowledge
     ↓
 Strengthen Civilization
 ```
 # 8. Final Principle

-Education is a lifelong process through which individuals and societies develop capability, responsibility, and understanding.
+Within LCF, education is viewed as a lifelong process through which individuals and societies may continue developing capability, responsibility, and understanding.

 A living civilization learns not only by acquiring knowledge, but also by applying it responsibly, respecting the honest contributions of others, demonstrating capability through constructive action, and sharing knowledge for the benefit of future generations.